abhinav23484/GenAI/README.md

 ### RAG
 For the project under RAG is a implenetation of the piepline with native python modules.
 This gives us a lot of control over our pipeline and prevents us from using any bloated python SDKs.
 Here we can clearly understand and control our chain and retrievals, set prompts easily, see the right chunk(context) of data being passed and modify those according to our needs.

+##### GETTING STARTED
+Clone the repo.
+CD to RAG - CD RAG
+Install dependencies - pip install requirements.txt
+run it as an endpoint - uvicorn main:app --reload

+The endpoint can be tested at - http://127.0.0.1:8000/docs